fraancellaa/Employee-Tracker/README.md

 # Description

-The employee tracker application is a command-line based application to manager a company's employee database, using Node.js, Inquirer and MYSQL.
+The employee tracker application is a command-line based application to manage a company's employee database, using Node.js, Inquirer and MYSQL.

 # Usage/Installation